ProteinIQ

 Alignment type

-FoldSeek supports three alignment algorithms:
+FoldSeek supports two alignment algorithms:

 • TMalign: Pure structural alignment using the TM-align algorithm.
 Slower but may find more distant structural similarities.